 - The development, management, and evaluation of a patient care plan, based on the physician’s orders.
 In addition, any supporting documentation constituting skilled nursing services.

 - Nurses need to document the services that require the involvement of skilled personnel to meet the patient’s needs.
 In an effort to promote recovery, and ensure medical safety.

 2. Observation and Assessment of a Patient’s Condition

 - Additionally, documentation must reflect the likelihood of change in a patient’s condition.
 For example, if skilled personnel identifies the possible need to modify treatment to help stabilize the condition.

 3. Teaching and Training Activities

-- The documentation must thoroughly describe all efforts that have been made to educate the patient/caregiver and their responses to the training.
+- Documentation has to thoroughly describe all efforts that have been made to educate the patient/caregiver and their responses to the training.

-- The medical record should also describe the reason for the failure of any educational attempts, if applicable.
+- If applicable, the medical record should also describe the reason for the failure of any educational attempts.

 - Topics of teaching include colostomy care, insulin administration, prosthesis management, catheter care, G-tube feedings, IV access sites, and wound care.

 - Nursing services are inherently complex.
 Because of this, these services can only be performed by or under the supervision of a registered nurse or a licensed practical (vocational) nurse.